Nkethaeus/RestoPin/README.md

 # Restopin

 Restopin is an online platform tailored for ordering authentic Filipino cuisine from a conceptual restaurant bearing the same name.
-Designed using a blend of HTML, CSS, PHP for the front-end, a little bit of JavaScript for interactivity, and an SQL database for accounts management.
+Designed using a blend of HTML, CSS, PHP for the front-end, a bit of JavaScript for interactivity, and an SQL database for accounts management.
 It is built for a university project requirement.

 ## Overview